paskhaver/data-analysis-with-polars-and-python/README.md

 If you have Git installed, execute `git clone git@github.com:paskhaver/data-analysis-with-polars-and-python.git`

-If you don't have Git installed, click the green `Code` button, then click `Download ZIP`.
+If you do not have Git installed, click the green `Code` button, then click `Download ZIP`.

-If downloading directly from GitHub, you'll receive a compress `.zip` file.
+If downloading directly from GitHub, you'll receive a compressed `.zip` file.
 You'll need to unzip it to access its contents.

 - On macOS, double-click the `data-analysis-with-polars-and-python` zip folder to unzip it.
 - On Windows, right-click the zipped `data-analysis-with-polars-and-python` folder, select `Extract All...`, and choose your destination folder.